 Fortunately, most pharmacists perform their jobs diligently.
 Unfortunately, medication errors, whether made by pharmacists or others, can cause serious harm.
-According to the Food and Drug Administration, medication errors result in at least one death daily, and cause 1.3 million injuries yearly.
-In this article, we’ll consider the role of pharmacy in the medical care system, and discuss what happens when the mistakes of pharmacists injure patients.
+According to the Food and Drug Administration, medication errors result in 7,000 to 9,000 deaths per year in the U.S. In this article, we’ll consider the role of pharmacy in the medical care system, and discuss what happens when the mistakes of pharmacists injure patients.

 The Professional Status of Pharmacists